 The three safeguarding partners (the Local Authority: a clinical commissioning group; and the chief officer of police) should enable all schools (including multi-academy trusts) and colleges in the local area to be fully engaged, involved, and included in the new safeguarding arrangements.
 It is expected that, locally, the three safeguarding partners will name schools and colleges as relevant agencies and will reach their own conclusions on how best to achieve the active engagement of individual institutions in a meaningful way.
+In Nottingham City, we recognise the role of education and therefore have an Education Subgroup who feed into the Nottingham City Safeguarding Children Safeguarding Partnership.

-If named as a relevant agency, schools and colleges, in the same way as other relevant agencies, are under a statutory duty to co-operate with the published arrangements.

-Governing bodies and proprietors should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
-They should also be prepared to supply information as requested by the three safeguarding partners.

-Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+- If named as a relevant agency, schools and colleges, in the same way as other relevant agencies, are under a statutory duty to co-operate with the published arrangements. - Governing bodies and proprietors should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
+They should also be prepared to supply information as requested by the three safeguarding partners. - Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
 All schools and colleges should allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.